egoranuchin/ai-agent-test-docs/docs/build-your-first-agent.md

   - **Tools** - List of available tools.

 - You can add sections like workflow, user context, or current time.
-- Use examples from Latenode’s documentation.
+- Use examples from the Platform's documentation.
 - Expect to iterate and refine over time.

 ## Step 7: Choose Model